 Swimming, like any form of exercise, releases endorphins, which reduce our perception of pain and increase our sense of well-being.
 But swimming offers a unique experience, unlike other exercise options.
 Entering the water is like stepping into another realm where your perception is altered and your body moves differently than it does on land.
 You focus on your body’s motion in the water, your breathing regulation, and avoiding collision with others and the pool wall.
 All of this takes your mind away from the stresses of your day.

-Another wonderful way that swimming reduces stress is separating us from our electronic devices.
+Another one of the wonderful mental health benefits of swimming is that it reduces stress by separating us from our electronic devices.
 In the water, we resign ourselves to the fact that we will be without a screen and constant updates.
 This allows our brains to relax and engages our creativity in a similar way that dreaming does.
 New ideas form more easily.

 Dr. Wallace J. Nichols states in his book Blue Mind, “For many of us the ocean, and other bodies of water, literally pulls the stress from us.”
 “Research has shown that being near, in, or underwater can provide a long list of benefits for our mind and body, including lowering stress and anxiety, increasing an overall sense of well-being and happiness, a lower heart and breathing rate, and safe, better workouts.
 Aquatic therapists are increasingly looking to the water to help treat and manage PTSD, addiction, anxiety disorders, autism, and more.”

-Even the visual and audible stimuli of water affect our moods positively.
+Even the visual and audible stimuli of water are one of the ways how swimming benefits our brain.
 The sounds of ocean waves and babbling brooks soothe us.
-Most people prefer a water view to a city scape.
-That’s why a lakeview vacation condo costs more than a street view condo in the same resort complex.
+Most people prefer a water view to a cityscape.
+That’s why a lake view vacation condo costs more than a street view condo in the same resort complex.
 We love and value water intrinsically.

 You may have heard that our bodies are roughly 2/3 water, which is true.
 We develop as fetuses in water.
 We need water to live.
 It shouldn’t surprise us that we crave water, because water is life.